tchajed/sys-verif-fa25/docs/notes/ltac.md

 ```

-Adding `by t` to a `rewrite` causes it to succeed only if all side conditions can be proven with the tactic `t`.
+`rewrite -> lem by t` causes it to succeed only if all side conditions can be proven with the tactic `t`.
 This is especially useful because if a side condition is false, the goal might become unprovable after applying the rewrite, and we want to avoid getting stuck in those situations (without realizing it).

 Unfortunately Coq actually has two `rewrite` tactics: one from the standard library and one from a library called SSReflect; the latter is what we're using because it has some other useful features, but `rewrite ... by t` is only in the standard one.
 We can use the standard rewrite with `rewrite ->`.